MartinxAlv/Cybersecurity-4312-003/README.md

 # Martin Alvarado – Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio.
-My name is **Martin Alvarado**, and this repository documents my entry into the cybersecurity field.
-After completing the Google Cybersecurity Professional Certificate, I built a series of hands-on projects demonstrating my ability to analyze incidents, secure systems, and apply real-world security frameworks.
+My name is **Martin Alvarado**, and this repository showcases my practical, hands-on experience in cybersecurity.
+After completing the *Google Cybersecurity Professional Certificate*, I began developing real-world projects that demonstrate my ability to analyze incidents, secure systems, and apply industry-standard frameworks.

-This portfolio will continue to expand as I develop more projects, tools, and security analyses.
+This portfolio will continue to expand as I gain more experience and build new tools, reports, and security automations.

 ---

-## 📂 Current Projects in This Repository
+## 📂 Projects Included in This Repository

-### **🔸 NIST-security-response**
+### 🔸 **NIST-security-response**
-A structured response plan based on the NIST Cybersecurity Framework.
+A structured incident response report aligned with the NIST Cybersecurity Framework.
-Shows:
+Demonstrates:
 - Analysis of a simulated DDoS attack
-- Identify → Protect → Detect → Respond → Recover workflow
+- Use of the **Identify → Protect → Detect → Respond → Recover** lifecycle
-- Recommendations for improving security posture
+- Strategic recommendations to improve an organization’s security posture

+---

-### **🔸 internal-security-audit**
+### 🔸 **internal-security-audit**
-An internal audit focused on organizational assets, risks, and controls.
+An internal security audit examining organizational assets, risks, and security controls.
 Includes:
 - Controls and compliance checklist
-- PCI DSS, GDPR, SOC analysis
+- References to PCI DSS, GDPR, and SOC frameworks
-- Security recommendations and risk review
+- Risk review and recommended mitigation strategies

+---

-### **🔸 linux-commands**
+### 🔸 **linux-commands**
-Linux-based administrative and security tasks.
+A collection of Linux-based security and system administration tasks.
 Covers:
-- File and directory permission analysis (`ls -lA`)
+- Reviewing file/directory permissions (`ls -lA`)
-- Applying least privilege using `chmod`
+- Applying least privilege with `chmod`
-- Securing hidden files and directories
+- Hardening techniques involving hidden files and directories

-### **🔸 professional-statement**
-A short professional cybersecurity introduction that highlights:
-- My strengths
-- Values
-- Motivation for entering cybersecurity

 ---

-## 🚀 More Projects Coming Soon
-I will continue adding more portfolio projects to this repository as I complete them.
-Upcoming additions may include:

-- Network traffic & packet analysis
-- SIEM log investigations
-- Vulnerability assessment lab reports
-- Malware or hash analysis labs
-- Automation scripts for security tasks

-Stay tuned — this portfolio is actively growing.
+### 🔸 **Python-algorithm**
+A Python automation script designed to update an allow-list by removing restricted IP addresses.
+Demonstrates:
+- File handling
+- List manipulation
+- Secure automation logic for access control updates

 ---

+### 🔸 **parling-lot-usb-exercise**
+A USB baiting risk analysis based on a common social-engineering scenario.
+Includes:
+- Review of sensitive data exposure
+- Attacker mindset breakdown
+- Technical and procedural mitigations

+---

+### 🔸 **professional-statement**
+A concise professional introduction summarizing:
+- My core strengths
+- Career motivations
+- Security-focused mindset

+---

 ## 🛠 Skills & Tools Demonstrated

 - **Linux (Ubuntu/Debian)**
-- **Bash / CLI tools**
+- **Bash / Command-line tools**
 - **Wireshark / tcpdump**
+- **Python for security automation**
 - **NIST CSF framework**
-- **Security controls & compliance**
 - **Incident response documentation**
 - **IAM / Access control**
+- **Risk & compliance fundamentals**

 ---

 ## 👋 About Me

-I am an aspiring cybersecurity professional focused on defending systems, analyzing threats, and building strong security practices.
-My work emphasizes clarity, structure, and real-world security thinking.
-As I progress further in the field, I aim to specialize in network defense and incident response.
+I am an aspiring cybersecurity professional focused on securing systems, analyzing threats, and building strong defense strategies.
+My work emphasizes clarity, accuracy, and real-world application of security principles.
+As I progress, I aim to specialize in **network defense and incident response** while continuing to expand my technical skillset.

 ---

-Thank you for exploring my portfolio.
+Thank you for viewing my portfolio.
 More updates coming soon!